kordk/torch-ecpg/README.md

 # tecpg

-Expression quantitative trait methylation (eQTM) mapper to identify expression accociated CpG (eCpG) loci with python CLI using pytorch.
+Torch-eCpG is a GPU enabled expression quantitative trait methylation (eQTM) mapper to identify expression accociated CpG (eCpG) loci with python CLI using pytorch.

-A manuscript describing the tool, "Torch-eCpG: A fast and scalable eQTM mapper for thousands of molecular phenotypes with graphical processing units", was accepted for publication in BMC Bioinformatics.
+If you use Torch-eCpG in your research, please cite the following paper: Kober KM, Berger LG, Roy R, Olshen A. Torch-eCpG: A fast and scalable eQTM mapper for thousands of molecular phenotypes with graphical processing units.
+2024.
+BMC Bioinformatics.
+DOI: 10.1186/s12859-024-05670-4

 ## Installation